-The Timbuk2 CoPilot Roller Suitcase may be soft sided but it has a reputation for being tough enough to withstand the rigors of extensive travel.
-We packed the XL version with 6 pants, 6 shirts, 2 jackets, 1 dress, 3 pairs of shoes, a purse, plus books, a bottle of wine, and a mug.
-Then we pushed it off a ledge 5 feet above a cobblestone street, dropped it 3 times from an 8-foot ladder, and then beat it with a baseball bat.
+The Timbuk2 CoPilot Roller Suitcase may be soft-sided, but it has a reputation for being tough enough to withstand the rigors of extensive travel.
+We packed the XL version with six pairs of pants, six shirts, two jackets, one dress, three pairs of shoes, a purse, plus books, a bottle of wine, and a mug.
+Then we pushed it off a ledge 5 feet above a cobblestone street, dropped it three times from an 8-foot ladder, and beat it with a baseball bat.
 After all of that, the suitcase only showed some dirt and a little bit of welting on the fabric.
-No items inside were broken and the important components, like the handle and wheels remained intact and fully functional.
+No items inside were broken and the important components, like the handle and wheels, remained intact and fully functional.
 Needless to say, this option is our top pick for the most durable luggage on the market.

-Plenty of travel professionals, including pilots and flight attendants, have made the Timbuk2 CoPilot series their go-to pick for luggage and the brand is known for its lifetime warranty.
+Plenty of travel professionals, including pilots and flight attendants, have made the Timbuk2 CoPilot series their go-to pick for luggage, and the brand is known for its lifetime warranty.
 Despite its supersized capacity of 108 liters, this suitcase weighs only 10 pounds.
 It has two exterior pockets, including one that is roomy enough for an extra pair of shoes.
-The aesthetics of this suitcase are a bit basic but it makes up for with maneuverability.
+The aesthetics of this suitcase are a bit basic, but the CoPilot's maneuverability picks up the slack.
 Although it only has two wheels, our testers found it rolls extremely well and is totally silent.

 Best Splurge: Rimowa Original Check-In L

 Aluminum shell is durable